Terms of the Hunt

 Traveling To Alaska

-After arriving in Anchorage, you will most likely spend the night in town and then be flown down the Peninsula the following morning.
+After flying commercially to Anchorage, you will need to spend the night in town before catching another flight down the Peninsula the following morning.
 Below is a list of recommended Hotels in town.

 Recommend Accommodations in Anchorage: